 What is San Francisco Night Ministry (SFNM)?

 SFNM is cutting edge ministry with a long history.
 Since 1964, we have been offering care to the nighttime people of San Francisco, with ordained clergy and spiritual care leaders walking the streets while volunteer phone counselors minister to people in crisis.
-SFNM is a religious non-profit providing the social services of spiritual care and community, particularly to people on the margins.
+SFNM is a religious non-profit providing spiritual care and community, particularly to people living on the margins.

 Mission: Night Ministry increases access to spiritual care and multifaith community – at night, on the phones, and on the streets – in a manner that is nonproselytizing and nonjudgmental.